======================================================================

 in search of defenses against the approaching army and clues to

-Duffy's very nature.
+Duffy's real nature.

 As it turns out, Aurelianus knows more about Duffy and his past than